List of Coronation Street characters introduced in 1964: Irma Barlow

-In a 2012 episode of "The Corrie Years - After the Street" Sandra Gough was interviewed and finally revealed why she had left so abruptly.
-She revealed how Alan Rothwell had wanted to leave for some time & had told her that he would not leave because they (The producers) would write her out as well.
-One day she went to Alan and told him they were going to tell the Producer they were both leaving.
-When she came back a few years later she said "my mother had a bone disease and was very very ill.
-I asked them (The Producers) for months and months, please write me out, please write me out...then in the end just to finish filming one Friday...and I never went in on the Monday" She went on to say "I am very sorry and I will say ashamed to do that" she appeared surprised how the story of her disappearance appeared in all the papers because she said "I phoned and told them...I said I'm going because you would not let me go properly, I'm going".

 Eddie Thomas

 Eddie Thomas was the young apprentice of Len Fairclough at the builder's yard.
 He dated 16-year-old Lucille Hewitt, but the teen romance did not last.
 Eddie also briefly dated Joyce Lennox.
 When a mistake by Len leads to elderly resident Minnie Caldwell falling through the banister on the stairs at the Viaduct, Minnie is persuaded to take action and sue Len.
 To pay compensation to Minnie, he is forced to make both Eddie and Jerry Booth redundant.
 Both men left Weatherfield soon after in search of work although Jerry later returned.

 Ted Ashley

 Ted Ashley returned to his native Weatherfield after fifty years spent living in Australia.
 Martha Longhurst remembered her first love, and threw herself at him, only for Ted to turn her down.
 In truth, Ted had always loved Ena Sharples, but Ena was not interested.
 She stepped aside once again when she heard her friend Martha was hoping to marry him.
 Two months after Ted left, Martha died after suffering a heart attack.